PentestAgent: Incorporating LLM Agents to Automated Penetration Testing: System Design

 The reconnaissance agent analyzes previous execution results and generates the next command to execute in each communication.
 To enforce adherence to the penetration testing pipeline and ensure a smooth transition to subsequent steps, we use structured output, asking the reconnaissance agent to respond using a specified format.

 After the reconnaissance agent determines that it should stop the reconnaissance loop, it summarizes the reconnaissance results and stores them in a database to make the short-term reconnaissance memory persistent.
-The following prompt generates a structured output of the reconnaissance summary.
-Specifying the output structure and providing a comprehensive example guides the agent to output relevant information and reduces hallucination.